 The SkyDome was the first ballpark with a working retractable roof.
 Stade Olympique in Montreal had been conceived to have a retractable roof, but that feature did not become operational until after SkyDome opened, and never worked particularly well anyway.
 SkyDome's design was highly innovative, both because of the roof and also because it integrated elements of the city scape into the ballpark, such as a hotel in which many rooms offered a view of the playing field.
 With its downtown location, large concourses, and numerous concession areas, it was a forerunner of many of the trends that would dominate the great wave of ballpark construction in the 1990s and 2000s.
 However, it also had a number of features which were about to go out of style, such as a multi-purpose playing surface that could also be configured for use by the Toronto Argonauts of the Canadian Football league or for soccer games, and artificial turf.
 When Camden Yards opened two years later in Baltimore, MD, inaugurating the "retro" look and the baseball-only, natural grass stadium trend, SkyDome instantly appeared dated.
 Yet, it was tremendously influential in demonstrating that a retractable roof was both feasible and operationally possible, but also in integrating neighboring buildings into its architecture.

 Because of the pioneering nature of its design, the SkyDome was much more expensive to build than had been anticipated, leading to acrimony between the architect's firm and the City of Toronto.
 This was quickly forgotten when the Blue Jays began a period of tremendous success shortly after moving into their new building in mid-1989.
 They won an AL East Division title that year, and again in 1991, then back-to-back World Series titles in 1992 and 1993.
-In 1991, the Jays were the first team to attract 4 million fans to their games, and they repeated that figure the next two season.
+In 1991, the Jays were the first team to attract 4 million fans to their games, and they repeated that figure the next two seasons.
 The 1994 strike had a huge negative impact on attendance however, and the Jays did not top 3 million again until 2016.
 Inded, from 1998 to 2012, they were below 2.5 million since 1997.